pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       :arg bool overlay: put image in foreground (default) or background.

       :arg int reuse_xref: if a source page should be shown multiple times, specify the returned xref number of the first display.
 This prevents duplicate source page copies.
-If this argument is positive, the source document / page parameters are ignored.
+Note that source document and page must still be provided!

       :arg clip: choose which part of the source page to show.
 Default is its ``/CropBox``.
       :type clip: :ref:`Rect`